 - Both the SOE and non-SOE sectors have been recognized as important components of the market economy.
 The share of SOEs' earnings to be handed back will gradually increase to 30% (up from current 0-15) to improve people's livelihood.
 SOEs are still viewed as being central to the economy, but no longer dominant.
-Non-SOEs will also be encouraged, supported and guided to develop a mixed ownership economy - Fiscal system: China will streamline the central-local government fiscal system, and ensure a transparent budgeting system.
+Non-SOEs will also be encouraged, supported and guided to develop a mixed ownership economy - Tiscal system: China will streamline the central-local government fiscal system, and ensure a transparent budgeting system.
 It stressed two needs: 1) to clarify the revenue and spending responsibility between the central and local government, and 2) to improve budget management and taxation systems to properly match their responsibilities with their spending.
 Tax reforms will emphasize direct taxes in addition to VAT reform and accelerate the introduction of a nationwide property tax.
-Remaining local government deficits will be financed via bond issuance or transfer payments - Financial sector liberalization is scheduled at a relatively fast pace.
+Remaining local government deficits will be financed via bond issuance or transfer payments. - cencits will be financed via bond issuance or transfer payments Financial sector liberalization is scheduled at a relatively fast pace.
 China will push forward capital account liberalization, plus further deregulation of the exchange rate and interest rate regime, at a relatively fast pace.
-Restrictions on overseas investors are to be gradually lifted, and China will try to adopt a "negative list" to manage sector entry in accordance with international practice.
+Restrictions on overseas investors are to be gradually lifted, and China will try to dopt a "negative list" to manage sector entry in accordance with international practice.
 Private investors will be permitted to establish small and medium-sized banks and other financial institutions.
 A deposit insurance system will be set up.
-Equity financing through the stock market will be encouraged.
-A bond market serving corporations and sub-national government levels will be developed.
+Equity financing through the stock market will be developed.
 The government bond market will be reformed so that pricing better reflects genuine supply and demand